workworklinux/workwork/README.md

 ## limitations
 - probably doesn't work on a lot of shit but notably Fucked on wayland. everything here is x11 based. anyone willing to contribute please !! go on ahead
-- some applications [like krita] run temporary executables. these will not persist once they are closed and will have to be re-selected on next program launch.
+- some applications [like krita] run temporary executables. these will not persist once they are closed and will have to be re-selected on next program launch
 - looks cropped and Wrong when launched because of wxpython limitations with rendering styled text

 ### advantages